Say Zuzu: Career

 After much touring, bassist James Nolan decided it was in his best interest to leave the band in pursuit of a graduate degree in international relations.
 He and drummer Steve Ruhm left the band in 2001 under good terms.
 The band forged on, and Jon Pistey and Tim Nylander joined the group on bass and drums respectively.
 In 2002, they released their studio album, Every Mile.
 The band toured behind the album, during which time Live in Germany was recorded prior to the group deciding to retire.

 In 2021, the band reunited and signed with Athens, GA, based label, Strolling Bones Records.
 In 2022 they returned to the world of Americana music with Here Again: A Retrospective (1994-2002), a roadmap to their 5 studio albums recorded from 1994-2002.

-"No Time to Lose", the band's first album of new material in over twenty years, will be released in March of 2023 on Strolling Bones Records.
+"No Time to Lose", the band's first album of new material in over twenty years, will be released in March 2023 on Strolling Bones Records.

+Cliff Murphy is a graduate of Brown University with a PhD in American Music and was the state ethnomusicologist for the State of Maryland and later worked for the National Endowment for the Arts as its NEA Director of Folk and Traditional Arts is now the Director of the Smithsonian Center for Folklife and Cultural Heritage Museum in Washington, DC.
+He is a boxing and baseball aficionado and is partial to the Willy Wonka Candy brands of Runts and Nerds.